p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 - consise, complete, compiler checkable documentation
 - knowledge and practices sharing
 - less errors in implementation
-- potential to leverage term deriving
+- potential to leverage term deriving massively
 - ability to delegate the work on particular parts of both "specs/interafaces" and implementation
-- utilizing the power of Scala's type system to provide more static guarantees more early ( idealy, at code typing stage with the language server like Metals)
+- utilizing the power of Scala's type system to provide more static guarantees more early ( idealy, at code typing time with the language server like Metals) and with custom error message

-I hope that notes can be a starting point for the discussion.
+I hope the notes aboce can serve as a starting point for the discussion.

 ## Future plans